atlassian/react-sweet-state/docs/recipes/typescript.md

 const CounterContainer = createContainer(Store);
 ```

-You don't have to manually type all the `create*` methods, as they can be inferred for the simpler use cases.
+You don't have to manually type all the `create*` methods, as they can be inferred for most use cases.

 #### Actions patterns